 - You shouldn’t use your approval as a fundraiser or your association with our organisation for your own personal gain.

 - While we don’t mind you using our brand to promote your own business via a fundraising initiative, you need to ask us for permission first.
 In addition, if you are undertaking a promotion in which you donate a percentage or a dollar amount related to a sale or sales, you need to be very clear about the percentage or dollar amount so that a member of the public can clearly identify how much of their purchase price is going towards the Make-A-Wish cause.

-- You need to be careful not to undertake, and we will definitely not approve, any activity or initiative that might even foreseeably align Make-A-Wish with any matters related to politics, firearms, alcohol or tobacco organisations or any X-rated or violent content, or any other objectionable materials.
+- You need to be careful not to undertake, and we will definitely not approve, any activity or initiative that is unlawful or might even foreseeably align Make-A-Wish with any unlawful activity or matters related to politics, firearms, alcohol or tobacco organisations or any X-rated or violent content, or any other objectionable materials.
 As you would expect, we will always decline any requests for approvals for these things.
 All activities need to be G rated.

 - The reputation and community standing of Make-A-Wish is of critical value to us and the work we do.
 We therefore require that all fundraisers and fundraising participants hold and exhibit high moral values at all times when undertaking any part of any Make-A-Wish fundraising event including the event itself, its promotion or public presentation (including social media), dealing with suppliers and all interactions relating in any way to Make-A-Wish.
 It is a requirement that our fundraisers conduct themselves with dignity, propriety and decency and that no inappropriate behaviour or conduct is undertaken, including (without limitation) the use of illegal substances, intoxication, inappropriate and offensive language, bullying, intimidation or threatening behaviour.